 They do incredible work.

-Heroes who put their lives on the line for our communities and our country, just like U.S. major Jonathan Turnbull.
+Heroes who put their lives on the line for our communities and our country, just like U.S. Major Jonathan Turnbull.

-Uh, Major Turnbull, he sustained devastating injuries at the hands of an ISIS suicide bomber, the complete loss of his left eye, a puncture to his right eye.
+Now, Major Turnbull, he sustained devastating injuries at the hands of an ISIS suicide bomber, the complete loss of his left eye, a puncture to his right eye.

 He needed more than 20 surgeries, countless hours of rehabilitation.

-And they paid off his mortgage, gave him a specially adapted smart home designed for all of his needs.
+Now, that's where Tunnels to Tower stepped in, and they paid off his mortgage, gave him a specially adapted smart home designed for all of his needs.

 And how that happened?